-- PhonepayPlus defines professional advice services as those which involve the provision of specialist advice to consumers by one or more qualified professionals.
+- 3.1.
+The Phone-paid Services Authority defines professional advice services as those which involve the provision of specialist advice to consumers by one or more qualified professionals.
 These are persons whose occupations require knowledge and skill obtained through extensive study and specialised training (e.g. doctors, lawyers, vets, accountants, financial advisers etc.) and who may be members of a relevant professional body. - 3.2.
 Operators of professional advice services should have relevant, current and appropriate qualifications.
 Evidence of such should be provided upon request.
-Those giving advice should have a membership with the relevant professional body, where there is one - for example, solicitors giving legal advice should hold an unconditional practising certificate from the Law Society. - 3.3.
+Those giving advice should have a membership with the relevant professional body, where there is one for example, solicitors giving legal advice should hold an unconditional practising certificate from the Law Society. - 3.3.
 Professional Indemnity Insurance must be in place to cover the service and the operators providing consumers with advice.